waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Prerequisites Check:** Before entering new dungeons or major areas, I must verify that all necessary HMs (Flash, Cut, Surf, Strength) and key items are in my party or inventory to avoid backtracking.
 - **Hypothesis Generator Agent:** Consider creating an agent that takes the current map, inventory, and goals, and suggests new, testable theories for progression when I'm stuck.
 - **Puzzle Solver Agent:** Create an agent that takes a description of a room/puzzle and suggests testable hypotheses for how to solve it.
 This could help when I'm stuck on environmental puzzles.
+- **Exploration Strategist Agent/Tool:** Consider creating an agent or complex tool that analyzes the map XML to devise a high-level exploration strategy for an entire floor, suggesting an optimal order to visit warps or unseen areas.